vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 6. Provide information about the old version of the appliance.

     1. Enter the name of the datacenter that contains the old version of the appliance.
-    2. Enter the address of the old version of the appliance.
+    2. Enter the IP address of the old version of the appliance.
+The upgrade script does not accept FQDN addresses for the old appliance.
     3. For the old appliance user name, enter `root`.
     4. Enter the root password for the old appliance.
 6. Verify that the upgrade script has detected your upgrade path correctly.